 In the patent formula, we can dispense very well with beeswax (now we have synthetic waxes) and cetyl alcohol and replace their presence with stearic acid or any fatty acids.

 There was therefore plenty of room for cosmetic chemists to develop their own forms.
-Indeed, some companies, such as Helena Rubinstein, took out additional patents to cover their own formulations of cake make-up.
+Indeed, some companies, such as Helena Rubinstein, took out additional patents to cover their own types of cake make-up.

 See also: Cake Make-up